mcellteam/cellblender_tutorials/installs.rst

 Download the desired binary file for your system (e.g., MCell v. |release| for Linux x86).

-The binary file that you download is a gzip’ed file with a name that ends in ".gz".
+The binary file that you download is a compressed file with a name that ends in either ".gz" or ".zip".
 Your browser may think that it knows more than you do and automatically unzip the file without changing its name (this can lead to considerable confusion).

 Assuming that your browser hasn't already done so, unzip the file, e.g.,

 ::

-    gunzip mcell-3.1.998_x86.gz
+    gunzip mcell-3.2_x86.gz

 If this succeeds, the file will no longer have the .gz suffix.
 If it fails and you get an error message, it's probably already been unzipped by your browser.